 Cheesecloth Ghost Craft Materials Needed

 fishing wire or thread

-1. First make the liquid starch.
+1. First make liquid starch.
+It’s easy.
 Heat 3 3/4 c water to a boil.
 Mix the remaining 1/4 c of water and the cornstarch together to make a slurry.
 When the water just reaches the boiling point, stir in the slurry.
 Cook and stir for 1 minute.
 Remove from heat and cool to room temperature.

-2. Once starch is cool, cut various shapes of cheesecloth.
+2. Once the starch is cool, cut various shapes of cheesecloth.
 Dip the cloth in the starch.
 Squeeze out excess starch and drape over various cups to make ghost shapes.
 You can make small ones to hang or larger ones which will stand on their own.
 Wait for them to dry.

 If you want them to stand up, make sure you let the cheesecloth pool a bit on the table, so it can create a base of support.
 Hanging ghosts should not touch the table much to give them a flying effect.